 ii.
 The applicant for equipment authorization must provide a written and signed certification that includes an affirmative or negative statement as to whether the applicant is identified on the Covered List, established pursuant to section 1.50002, as an entity producing "covered" equipment.
 Entities identified on the current Covered List as producing "covered" equipment include Huawei, ZTE, Hytera, Hikvision, and Dahua, and their subsidiaries and affiliates.
-If the applicant is any one of these entities (i.e., an entity specifically named on the Covered List or any of its subsidiaries or affiliates), it must include a written and signed certification in the affirmative; if the applicant is not any one of these entities, it must include a written and signed certification in the negative.
+If the applicant is any one of these entities (i.e., an entity specifically named on the Covered List or any of its subsidiaries or affiliates), it must include a written and signed certification in the affirmative; if the applicant is not any one of these entities (or a subsidiary or affiliate of one of these entities), it must include a written and signed certification in the negative.